 Eurasian watermilfoil plants can continue to live several days out of the water!
 Therefore, it is important that once it is safely removed from the lake, it is disposed of in garbage bags.

-2. Respect the buoys!
-Green buoys have been placed to mark the heavily invested parts of our lake.
+3. Respect the buoys!
+The buoys will be placed to mark the heavily invested parts of our lake.
 Please avoid these areas.
 That means no swimming or boating in the area as your propeller and paddles can cut the weed and then spread it to other areas of the lake.

-- the placement of burlap over the weed, that is weighted with heavy objects (not sand)
+- the placement of jute/burlap over the weed, that is weighted with heavy objects (not sand)

 - Diver Assisted Suction Harvesting (DASH) method.
 The Federation of Lakes of Val-des-Monts is exploring the feasibility of using the DASH method.
 While more expensive, it is the only approved removal method and has had some success in some northern US states like Vermont, and the Province of British Columbia.